 Glasgow, a fantastic place for whisky appreciation and enjoyment.

 You might have heard about the industrial history of the city, a famous place for shipbuilding and the hub for merchants and entrepreneurs of all kinds.
 Back in the 19th century, Glasgow was well known as the second most important city of the British empire and its geographical position contributed to developing the flourishing whisky industry.

 Speaking of docks and whisky, let’s take a look at the newest Glasgow distillery.
-The Clydeside Distillery, built in the exact same point where the whisky barons used to ship their cherished labels overseas.
+The Clydeside Distillery, built in the same point where the whisky barons used to ship their cherished labels overseas.
 Located on the north bank of the Clyde where the Glasgow’s magnificent Queens Dock used to operate.
 The distillery is a combination of history and modern distillation.
 If you are curious enough to visit this beautiful place right on the west end of Glasgow, I guarantee you it won’t disappoint.
-The tour will explain to you everything related to the production process of the water of life while discovering amazing historical whisky facts.
+The tour will explain everything related to the production process while discovering amazing historical whisky facts.
 The tour is also an exploration through Glasgow’s rich history from different perspectives.

 Fancy a whisky cocktail?

-Where to buy the best Single Malt Whisky
+Where to buy Single Malt Whisky in Glasgow?

-If you want to discover all this and more about the whisky culture in Glasgow, please give us a bell.
+If you want to discover all this and more about the whisky culture in Glasgow, please give us a shout.
 Our mission is to connect people, cultures and whiskies from a different perspective and our main objective is to pass on the passion of whisky through a storytelling experience.
-Let us know how can we help and one of our whisky ambassadors will be more than happy to tell you everything about whisky, show you the city, and of course, drink with you the best single malt whisky in town.

 Slàinte mhath (Gaelic)